google/grr-doc/docs/maintaining-and-tuning/repacking-clients.md

 1. Repack the released client with a new configuration.

-2. Rebuild the client from scratch (advanced users, set aside a few days the first time); see `Building custom client templates'.
+2. Rebuild the client from scratch (advanced users); see [Building custom client templates](building-custom-client-templates/).

 Doing a rebuild allows full reconfiguration, changing names and everything else.
 A repack on the other hand limits what you can change.